A Brief History

 In reality, many of the accused Hollywood people either were currently or previously had held communist sympathies, and some were active members of the Communist Party, a perfectly legal association.
 Some may well have tried to inject social engineering into their films, as today the injection of social engineering along the ideals of Hollywood types is still obvious.
 Whether or not such bias from Hollywood constituted a danger to the United States or if so, to what extent, is debatable.
 Although we often do not agree with Hollywood productions and the political announcements some Hollywood celebrities make, we do recognize the importance of the First Amendment and we denounce any attempt at censorship.
 How About You?

-Questions for Students (and others): Do you think Congress had a right to compel testimony from Hollywood movie makers?
+Question for students (and subscribers): Do you think Congress had a right to compel testimony from Hollywood movie makers?
 Have you ever seen a movie that seemed to be an attempt to sell a certain political philosophy or point?
 (If so, what movie and what point?)
 Were you aware of the Red Scare and its impact on Hollywood?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!